 Surprisingly, coprophagy did not seem to be a “reflection of juvenile behavior”; 75% of the coprophagic dogs were more than four years old.
 Also, the habit did not seem “to be associated with compulsive-like behaviors.”
 Although the sample size was too small to make any firm conclusions based on breeds, the analysis did find that hounds and terriers were more likely coprophagic than other dogs.

-As to the why of it all, the researchers put forth two hypotheses: one, these dogs are “exhibiting an abnormal behavior stemming from one or more contributing causes,” but none of their findings supported any of those causes.
+As to the why of it all, back to the two proposed hypotheses: one, these dogs are “exhibiting an abnormal behavior stemming from one or more contributing causes,” but none of their findings supported any of those causes.
 The second, that coprophagy is an adaptive behavioral defense that comes from dogs’ wolf ancestors.
 It is thought that wolves would consume “fresh feces of injured or sick pack members that might be deposited in the rest areas near the den.
 If wolves were to remove the feces from rest areas where infective larvae from intestinal parasites would become more numerous over time, consumption is the only method available.”

 Now, isn’t that interesting!
 So wolves ate the poop of pack members to help keep their dens parasite-free.
 (How wolves would know that poop contained unwelcomed parasites was not explained.)
 And while the researchers could not find any studies that detailed such behavior with wolves (or other canids), they added, “a comment by noted wolf authority L. David Mech that ‘wolves do commonly practice coprophagy, at least in captivity,’ offers support for this perspective, which was further reinforced by a personal communication with Mech.”
 If this analysis is correct, then poop-eating dogs might just might be showing off their wolfish roots, a more imaginative and less worrisome explanation than the other options.